RaidasGrisk/mina-node-dashboard/questions.md

 * Active snark workers: -same as validators-
 * Total snark workers: -same as validators-
 * A list of latest block creators and the number of blocks produced by each
-* Top validators by stake (+ think of how to visualize the centralization/decentralization of stakes)
+* Top validators by stake (+ think of how to visualize/measure the centralization/decentralization of stakes)
 * Block time: time in minutes between two blocks
 * Block rewards
 * Fees per block